kantarjiev/BAMRU-Org/docs/copy_editor.md

 1. Run a local development server using `rake dev:serve`
 2. Point your browser at `localhost:4567`

-## Rebuild and Deploy

-Run `rake site:build site:deploy`.

-Changes may take up to a minute to appear on the production site.

 ## Updating the HTML Calendar

 Follow these steps: